Review of the First Level of Recognizing the Object to Be Refuted: The Coarse Impossible "Me"

 Now, a person.
 A person is an imputation on aggregates.
 Remember we had the five aggregates – body, consciousness, feeling, distinguishing, various emotions, and so on.
 In particular it is always accompanying mind, consciousness – that seems to be the most prominent thing that it is imputed on.
 Now, there are various characteristics of the self, of the person, and it is a non-congruent affecting variable, which means that it’s not congruent with a consciousness, primary consciousness.
 It doesn’t share five things in common; it shares some things in common but not five things in common.
 Mental factors, which are ways of being aware of something, do share five things in common with consciousness.
 The self doesn’t.

 When I see something, and I have concentration on it and perhaps desire for it – like the piece of cake outside – then consciousness is just aware of it as a sight.
 And the concentration and the desire – all of them are sharing the same focal object; all of them are arising dependent on the visual sensors – the photo-sensitive cells of the eyes.
 All of them – like the way of being aware of something – give rise to the same mental hologram, because that’s how we perceive things; there's light and the photons fire with the neurons; and then there’s electrical and chemical stuff going on – transmission; and then there’s the production of a mental hologram that is what we actually see, what we experience subjectively.
 So they're all together giving rise to this mental hologram, same mental hologram.
 They are occurring simultaneously.
-And they have the same slant, which means that if, for instance, the desire is something which is a disturbing emotion and destructive, then the whole thing is disturbing.
+And they all are the same in that each arises from its own natal source, its own tendency.

 Now, the self doesn’t share all these five things in common with the consciousness in each moment, although it is an imputation on the consciousness in each moment.
 The self takes objects; it knows things.
 Remember, we had in the discussion of Indian philosophy, is the self some sort of passive consciousness that uses a brain or uses the mind, or is it something that has no ability to know anything by itself and then uses and brain and a mind?
 What is the relationship?
 Because conventionally you say 'I know something,' 'I see something.'
 So the self does take objects and can know things, but it doesn’t give rise to a mental hologram; only a way of being aware of something gives rise to a mental hologram.
 It's not the same.
 And the self doesn’t always know what is going on.